alexbird-hunterindustries/fizz-buzz-diy-test-runner/src/notes.md

 ## What's missing from our current approach?

 - you have to run individual test files
-- arrays are not printed nicely in the test failure output

 ### Things we won't fix today